belovedpearl/Green_Space-PP1/README.md

 Target audience for this project are **garden lovers** who understand the need to keep plant around them **green** all year **round** by using the right hands for services and staying connected to latest updates to garden.

+It also targets people who like to know more about gardening.

 ---

 ## Wireframes